kelindle/IMU/README.md

 # IMU
-Misc. scripts to work with IMU data from correctiong a -180:180 degree scale, to manipulating orientation data from fused sensor data
+Misc. scripts to work with IMU data, mostly in baseball-applied movements